neoremind/dynamic-proxy/README.md

 |  JdkProxyCreator |      53ms      |
 -------------------------------------
 ```
-Results shows no big difference on Java6,7,8.
+Result shows no big difference on Java6,7,8.

 ## 3. Dependencies
 By default, the following dependencies will bring into your project.